Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Sometimes, dog owners find behaviors in their canines that are far from what would be expected of ''man's best friend."
-Such behavioral issues are often ignored or excused with phrases such as ''he will grow out of it," ''it's just a phase,'' or ''he only does it every now and then."
-Sugar-coating such issues, however, does not help at all and, in many cases, these behaviors are likely to escalate and exacerbate if left untreated.
+Sometimes, dogs display behaviors that are a far cry from what might be expected of ''man's best friend."
+The owners of such dogs might ignore or excuse those behaviors with phrases such as ''he'll grow out of it," ''it's just a phase,'' or ''he only does it every now and then."

 Biting is, of course, the most obvious act of aggression that dogs express.
 The bite does not have to break the skin to be considered a significant threat.
-Often times, owners start seeking help once the dog has bit somebody, which is too late.
-In many cases, signs of increased aggression were ignored or they may have been too subtle to be noticed by the inexperienced eye.
+Oftentimes, owners start seeking help once their dog has bit somebody, which is too late.
+In many cases, signs of increased aggression were ignored or may have been too subtle to be noticed by the inexperienced eye.

 Related to Feeding

-- Lift their lips and snarl while eating
+- They lift their lips and snarl while eating.

-- Get tense and tend to stop eating as you approach
+- They get tense and tend to stop eating as you approach.

-- Growl when they are chewing a bone
+- They growl when they are chewing a bone.

-- Steal food and get aggressive when trying to retrieve it
+- They steal food and get aggressive when you try to retrieve it.

-- Respond aggressively when they are found scavenging the trash.
+- They respond aggressively when they are found scavenging the trash.
 For more on this, read "Dog Resource Guarding."

 Related to Sleeping

-- Growl if forced off a bed or couch
+- They growl if forced off a bed or couch.

-- Growl if allowed on the bed and the owner moves too much
+- They growl if allowed on the bed and the owner moves too much.

 Related to Being Touched

-- Growl when groomed or when nails are clipped
+- They growl when they're groomed or when their nails are clipped.

-- Dislike being touched on the head/shoulder area
+- They dislike being touched on the head/shoulder area.

-- Do not like to be touched from above
+- They do not like to be touched from above.

 Related to Playing

-- Will not let children near their toys
+- They do not let children near their toys.

 Related to Being Disciplined

-- Chase cars, small animals, joggers, or bikers
+- They chase cars, small animals, joggers, or bikers

-- Growl if owner shakes hands or hugs another person
+- They growl if their owner shakes hands with or hugs another person.

-- Bark aggressively at other people when in the car
+- They bark aggressively at other people when in the car.

-As seen, the signs are all out there.
-It is very harmful to ignore them in the hopes that they will disappear.
+It can be very harmful to ignore these signs in the hopes that they will disappear.
 Unfortunately, these behaviors often return and grow in intensity if they are not nipped in the bud.
-If your dog displays any of these signs, please don't try to solve them on your own, but consult with a veterinary behaviorist or a certified applied animal behaviorist.
+If your dog displays any of these signs, please don't try to solve them on your own.
+Instead, consult with a veterinary behaviorist or a certified applied animal behaviorist.

 Possible Causes of Aggressive Behavior in Dogs